Questions? Call or text anytime πŸ“ž 818-446-9627

 Intrusive Thoughts and Memories

 You might have unwanted, vivid flashbacks of the most frightening moments.
 You may find yourself replaying the event in your mind, unable to stop.
-Nightmares about the birth are also common.
+Nightmares about the are also common.

 Avoidance and Emotional Numbing